avishburamdoyal/The-Impact-of-deck-size-Q-Learning-Blackjack/README.md

             self.blackjack_game()
 ```

-In addition, we define a class **Backtest_rl_agent** adapted from [[Jung, 2018]](https://github.com/youngho92/Blackjack_Project-ReinforcementLearning/blob/master/codes/backtest.py) based on the training Q model and initialize the required paramaters.
+In addition, we define a class **Backtest_rl_agent**, based on the training Q model and initialize the required paramaters.
 We then backtest the model n times and the payoff achieved by the trained agent is returned.

 ```python
 class Backtest_rl_agent: